fivdi/onoff/README.md

 ## News & Updates

+### May 2018: onoff v3.1.0

+onoff v3.1.0 adds two new features.

+ * The new static property Gpio.accessible can be use to determine whether or not GPIO access is possible.
+ * The new static properties Gpio.HIGH and Gpio.LOW can be used in place of the numeric constants 1 and 0.

 ### March 2018: onoff v3.0.0

 Prior to v3.0.0 onoff had inadequate and undocumented support for debouncing